rodu/protect-static/README.md

   -h, --help                        display help for command
 ```

+### Usage

-You can use npx directy with command line arguments:
+You can use npx directy, in combination with command line arguments or the `.protectstaticrc` file:

-`npx protect-static --sourceFolder=dist --encryptExtensions=css,js`
+`npx protect-static --encryptExtensions=css,js`

 Or define an npm script like this: